foopgp/foopgp-hugowebsite/content/english/about/join.md

 Then take your stake and 🌟 [**subscribe**](//api.foopgp.org/onboarding/) [here](//api.foopgp.org/onboarding/) 🌟.

-Or please [download the membership form here](/documents/fr/bulletin-adhesion-foopgp.pdf) [in French], fill it out, and send it.
+Or please [download the membership form here](/documents/fr/bulletin-adhesion-foopgp.pdf) (currently in French only), fill it out, and send it.

 - by post, accompanied by a cheque made out to the ***foopgp association***, *75 Impasse Serre des Isnards*, *05000 Pelleautier*, France.